Simca Aronde: Australian production

 The 90A Aronde was produced in Australia from 1956 by Northern Star Engineering which, along with Continental and General Distributors, had been contracted to assemble the model from CKD kits, using local content.
 In July 1959, Chrysler Australia announced that future production of the Aronde would be undertaken at its factories in Adelaide.
 In 1960 the P60 was introduced, selling alongside the 90A well into 1960, and a five-door P60 station wagon was introduced in late 1961.
 The wagon, which was unique to Australia, was based on the four-door sedan and featured an extended roof-line and a tail-gate fitted with a wind-down window.
-Australian production of the Aronde ceased in 1964.
+At the beginning of 1964 the sedan was retailing for £999 including taxes, while the station wagon was £1,109 including taxes.
+Australian production of the Aronde ceased the same year.

 Simca Sport

 The Simca Sport was a two seater sports car.
-It originated as a coupé version of the Simca 8, but with the arrival of the Aronde the Simca Sport acquired a new grill in October 1951, and six months later it gained an extra 20 mm of wheelbase, from 1952 sharing its 2440 mm wheelbase with the Aronde as well as its (at this stage) 1221 cc (7CV) engine.
+It originated as a coupé version of the Simca 8, but with the arrival of the Aronde the Simca Sport acquired a new grille in October 1951, and six months later it gained an extra 20 mm of wheelbase, from 1952 sharing its 2440 mm wheelbase with the Aronde as well as its (at this stage) 1221 cc (7CV) engine.
 The Simca Sport would continue to share its engine and other technical components, as well as its wheelbase, with the Aronde until its withdrawal in 1962.